-- Position the computer in the service stand.
+- · Position the computer in the service stand.

-- Remove the user access plate.
+- · Remove the user access plate.

 - Remove the bottom housing.

-- Remove the drive carrier assembly.
+- · Remove the drive carrier assembly.

 - Remove the power supply.

 - Remove the fan.

-1. Remove the four screws connecting the plastic cable retainer to the chassis (Faraday cage).
+1. With the optical door oriented upward, remove the four screws connecting the plastic cable retainer to the chassis (Faraday cage).